JoviDeCroock/blog-portfolio/content/blog/hello-world/index.md

 - Open-source projects and contributions
 - General science matters
 - Personal growth subjects
-- Talking about some side-projects off mine
+- Talking about some side-projects I'm working on
 - General work subjects

 I'm not claiming to be a professional writer or anything like that but I do enjoy